 - 1. Students should not receive more than 125 mrem/quarter. - 2.
-The RSC will perform a quarterly review of occupational radiation exposure with particular attention to instances in which the investigational levels in Table 1 are exceeded.
+The Radiation Safety Committee (RSC) will perform a review of occupational radiation exposure with particular attention to instances in which the investigational levels in Table 1 are exceeded.
 The principle purpose of this review is to assess trends in occupational exposure as an index of the ALARA program quality and to decide if action is warranted when investigational levels are exceeded.